var base_url = 'https://www.bapugraphics.com/';

 Grouping Selectors

-If you want have same styles on different you can use selectors like this
+If you want to have the same styles on different you can use selectors like this.

 CSS Comments